my-lambda-projects/Lambda/0-notes/my-notes/REACT/REPOS/react-js/react-part-2-component-state.md

     //Constructor
     super();
     this.state = {
-      message: 'message' // message property defined in state };
+      message: "message", // message property defined in state };
   }
   // This function will change the state of App Component changeState = () => {
     this.setState({
-      message: 'New Message'
+      message: "New Message",
     });
   };
   render() {
     return (
       <div>
         <button type="button" onClick={this.changeState}>
-          {' '}
+          {" "}
           Change App Comp State
         </button>
         <Message message={this.state.message} />